SAP-samples/fiori-elements-feature-showcase/README.md

 },
 ```
 Here "FeatureShowcaseChildEntity2" is the semantic object to be referenced.
 The second part of the name is the action of the app.
 As an example you may have the apps "SalesOrder-Manage", "SalesOrder-View" and so on.
 Semantic object and action have to be divided by a dash.
 The description of the app in the html file is the name of the app in the quick view facet.
+In the deployed version with a SAP WorkZone the subtitle of the app is used.

 #### Adding Multiple Fields to one Column in Responsive Tables
 <i>Search term:</i> [`#MultiFieldsCol`](../../search?q=MultiFieldsCol)